Will my US/Canadian (or other foreign) cell phone work in Mexico?

 Generally speaking, most cell phones that work on GSM networks will work in Mexico.
 But, roaming charges are dependent on your home provider and can be excessive.
 Coverage can vary depending on availability of cell phone towers, just as it can in other countries that have large rural areas.
 Coverage rated by carrier in order of best to worst is Telcel, Movistar, AT&T. For comparative coverage maps and much more detailed information, we recommend this site.

 How is xxx (Sprint, ATT, Telus, Rogers, etc) service in Mexico?

-First off, understand that most NOB (North of Border) cell phone companies have no equipment in Mexico.
-They provide you with roaming services by contracting with an existing provider in Mexico, like Telcel.
+First off, understand that most NOB (North of Border) cell phone companies have no equipment of their own in Mexico.
+They provide you with roaming services by contracting with an existing provider in Mexico, like Telcel, to use their towers and services.
 Charges are determined and billed by your home provider.
 But the quality and availability of signal is beyond their control and is determined entirely by the roaming provider.
 If you have doubts about availability you should find out who your home provider contracts with and consult coverage maps for that company.
 Generally speaking, Telcel is the largest provider in Mexico and has the best overall coverage and quality of signal.

 How can I avoid roaming charges?